AffanIndo/AffanIndo.github.io/_posts/2018-11-25-my-reading-list.md

 This is one of the best light novel I've ever read.
 To be frank, this is the first light novel I've read completely.
 Usually a light novel only have light story and doesn't have serious tone.
 However, Overlord is different, the content is serious with a good amount of humor, and the *slight* dark tone is really great.
 If you want to read a novel about an overpowered MC, then this is the one you need to read.

-## Currently Reading

 ### The Stormlight Archive (Brandon Sanderson)

 Before The Stormlight Archive, I tried Dresden Files first.
 Turned out I didn't like Urban Fantasy, so I go back to my favorite writer of all time, Brandon Sanderson.
 50 pages into Dresden Files and I feel like it is a chore, but 50 pages into The Stormlight Archive and I crave more of it.
 So far so good, I love this book.

 By the time of writing this paragraph, I finished book 1 of The Stormlight Archive.
-The book has an interesting lore and history, and one of the MC sometimes *see* the past, it is amazing to read how people at present has wrong knowledge of history meanwhile one of the MC *see* the past by himself.

-The magic is quite interesting, there is this magic weapon called *Shardblade*, where the magic user could summon it into his hands, the blade cut material easily, but it couldn't cut human body, it phases through human body and cut the soul instead.
+The book has an interesting lore and history.
+One of the MC sometimes *see* the past, it is amazing to see how people at present has wrong assumption about what happened on the past meanwhile one of the MC *see* the past by himself.
+The magic is quite interesting, there is this magic weapon called *Shardblade*, where the user could summon it into his hands, the blade cut material easily, but it couldn't cut human body, it phases through human body and cut the soul instead, something like that.
 Overall this book is awesome, and I binge-reading it every night.
 Totally awesome, and Brandon planned to write 10 books of it!
 I can't wait.

 By the time of writing this paragraph, I finished book 2 of The Stormlight Archive.
 Damn it's good.
 And I just realized the book 3 already published since 2017, time to read more of it :D

+And by the time of writing this paragraph, I finished book 3!
+Phew, that was a great journey.
+Towards the end it was kind of drag, it feels sooo slooowwww.
+But I keep reading it, and the ending is pretty good that I forgive Brandon for that drag haha.
+Since book 4 hasn't come out yet, I'm gonna put this book on "Finished" section.

+### The Alchemist (Paulo Coelho)

+Someone on the internet says that this book is great for inspiration, finding the meaning of life, and whatnot.
+I was intrigued, however seems like it has mixed reviews.
+Despite all of that, since I like adventure and fantasy, I dive into this book.
+As for the "enlightment" part, it is actually pretty nice.
+Not that godly great, but I understand the message and it is really nice.
+My favorite part is the sense of "movement", how the main character move from one place to the other, trying to finding his treasure and meeting with different kinds of person.
+Overall I recommend this book, but don't read it by expecting to find the meaning of life, read it for the adventure :)

+## Currently Reading

 ## Next